 Recently, a Spanish study validated the usefulness of the KDRI in a European population[77].
 The study evaluated 144 renal transplants.
 All kidneys transplanted were evaluated by the KDRI and biopsied.
 The aims of the study were to verify the concordance between the KDRI and the histological findings and to validate the prognostic value of the KDRI for transplant outcomes.
 The study concluded that there was a poor concordance between the KDRI and histological score and that the KDRI had a good prognostic value.
 Strictly connected with the KDRI is the KDPI.
 The KDPI represents the relative risk of graft failure in the case of a particular deceased donor compared to a reference donor.
-The KDPI was introduced in 2014 in the US[78] and is derived by ranking the KDRI on a scale of 0-100% with reference to a donor cohort in the OPTN.
+The KDPI was introduced in 2014 in the United States[78] and is derived by ranking the KDRI on a scale of 0-100% with reference to a donor cohort in the OPTN.
 It is useful and is represented by a number that helps in deciding the allocation of a specific organ[79].
 The KDRI and KDPI are strictly related.

-These scoring systems have advantages over the ECD system because they represent a continuum, are based on 10 donor factors and represent a measure of donor quality.
+These scoring systems have advantages over the ECD system because they represent a continuum, are based on 10 donor factors, and represent a measure of donor quality.

 Limitations of the KDRI and KDPI are represented by the fact that they do not include all of the donors’ factors that could impact the graft outcome.
 Additionally, the KDPI is a measure of the donor and is not specific for each kidney taken individually.

-The KDPI is useful for introducing the concept of the so-called longevity matching.
+The KDPI is useful for introducing the concept of so-called longevity matching.
 The concept consists of allocating kidneys with a higher KDPI to patients on dialysis with a lower life expectancy.
 A retrospective study[80] documented those patients older than 50 years or with a long waiting list time who were transplanted with kidneys with a high KDPI had a better survival than similar patients remaining on dialysis.
 This is particularly evident for patients older than 70 years[81].
-Notwithstanding, a German study[82]reporting the experience of transplanting kidneys with a high KDPI observed that poor kidney quality, even when matching donors and recipients is the main factor responsible for poor outcomes.
-Several studies have evaluated the utility of the KDPI even outside of the US.
+Notwithstanding, a German study[82], reporting the experience of transplanting kidneys with a high KDPI, observed that poor kidney quality, even when matching donors and recipients, is the main factor responsible for poor outcomes.
+Several studies have evaluated the utility of the KDPI even outside of the United States.

 In a retrospective study, Lehner et al[83] evaluated the utility of the KDPI in almost 1000 European kidney transplants.
 The study found rather good outcomes in the case of donors with a very high KDPI.
 A Spanish study[84] evaluated the KDPI score on 389 transplants.
 The study documented that only the KDPI correlated with the risk of graft failure.
 This study also documented the utility of the KDPI measure in a cohort of European patients.

-To further improve the KDPI, a retrospective study[85] was conducted in the US.
+To improve further the KDPI, a retrospective study[85] was conducted in the United States.
 The study evaluated the KDPI in adult transplant recipients in the OPTN/UNOS database from 2000 to 2015.
 This study, while validating the usefulness of the KDPI, found that terminal serum creatinine of the donor (one of the components of the KDPI) is not a useful variable.

-Another European study[86] analyzed 1,305 kidney transplants.
-The study retrospectively applied the KDPI in 889 deceased donors and the living donor kidney profile index (LKDPI) in 416 living donors using the LKDPI realized by a US study for living donation[87].
+Another European study[86] analyzed 1305 kidney transplants.
+The study retrospectively applied the KDPI in 889 deceased donors and the living donor kidney profile index (LKDPI) in 416 living donors using the LKDPI realized by an American study for living donation[87].
 The European study was able to validate both the KDPI and LDKPI.